gerardPlanella/MultiLingual_Stereotypes/README.md

 Remember to replace username, project, and env_name with the appropriate values for your project.

+## Generating the priors

+The priors are already generated and pushed to the repository so this step can be skipped.
+However, if wanted, one could run create_priors.py with the right arguments to regenrate them.

 ## Creating the emotion profiles

 The first thing to do is to generate emotion profiles for given social groups for given languages.
 You can run the file run_test_normalization.py, it will generate emotion profiles for each social group and each language for a given model.
 Modify the arguments to modify either the used model or the top_k which corresponds to the number of predictions taken into account to generate the emotion profiles per social group per prompt.